iainm342/milestone-2/readme/testing.md

 I submitted the project for Peer Review on Slack.
 Due to the volume of projects being submitted at the same time, I received no feedback from the Slack Community.

 I asked the May 2020 cohort to have a look as they tend to be more responsive.
+The feedback I received was positive along with some comments regarding the following:

+- moving the "Book" button on the Full List pages to the middle of the venue section.
+- adding a confirmation to the register user screen to show the **user** that their submission was succesful.
+- the cost element is not clear to the user as just a £ sign.

 [Back to Contents](#contents)